Paying for College

 *for first-year applicants only; not required for transfer students

-Submit the Free Application for Federal Student Aid (FAFSA) will be available for submission in December 2023
+The Free Application for Federal Student Aid (FAFSA) will be available for submission in December 2023

 - FAFSA CODE: 002847

 - TAP CODE: 0930

 Please be sure to promptly respond to any inquiries from our Financial Aid Office.
 Visit the Financial Aid website for additional information and assistance.

 ART & DESIGN (BFA): All students wishing to declare a major in Art and Design must submit a portfolio for review by the Art Department.
 The Office of Admissions will review all applicants for academic preparation.
 Students found admissible will be admitted, but the major will not be finalized until the portfolio review process is completed.